 06.02 Corrective Action Program (CAP) Effectiveness Reviews.

 A fundamental goal of the NRC’s oversight of new construction activities is to establish confidence that licensees (and their contractors) are detecting and correcting problems in a manner that ensures quality and safety are paramount and that construction activities will be completed in a manner that ensures each plant is constructed in accordance with the design and will operate safely.
 A key premise of NRC oversight is that weaknesses in a licensee’s CAP will manifest themselves as performance issues that will be identified during the inspection program.
-Completion of these objectives is accomplished by resident inspectors screening CAP issues on a frequent basis, by sampling issues during each inspection, by follow up of selected NRCidentified issues, and by performing periodic team inspections in accordance with IP 35007 “Quality Assurance Program Implementation During Construction and Pre-Construction Activities.”
+Completion of these objectives is accomplished by resident inspectors screening CAP issues on a frequent basis, by sampling issues during each inspection, by follow up of selected NRC-identified issues, and by performing periodic team inspections in accordance with IP 35007 “Quality Assurance Program Implementation During Construction and Pre-Construction Activities.”

 Programmatic and implementation inspections should be conducted to determine if the licensee’s CAP has been adequately developed and implemented.
 These inspections can be done either as a single inspection or as two separate inspections.
 Since a licensee would need to have a CAP in place prior to the start of construction, the program review could be completed before construction begins.
 For the implementation inspection, sufficient CAP activity should have occurred prior to conducting the inspection.
 However, the implementation inspection should be conducted within 6 months of the start of licensed construction activities, and typically prior to the conduct of the first end-of-cycle assessment.